Canadian Armed Forces ranks and insignia: Evolution of Canadian Army ranks and insignia

 Prior to unification in 1968, the Canadian Army used rank insignia identical to the British Army.
 When the universal CF green uniform was adopted at unification, Mobile Command, like the other services, used gold braid sleeve stripes as rank insignia.
 When distinctive environmental uniforms were adopted in the mid-1980s, the army retained the green uniform with gold stripes.

 On 8 July 2013, Minister of National Defence Peter MacKay announced the intention to reintroduce a more traditional style Canadian Army officers' rank insignia.
 Instead of the sleeve stripe rank insignia used since unification, officers would use the older St Edward's Crown and Star of the Order of the Bath insignia, commonly called "pips and crowns".
 Gorget patches were also restored for officers of the rank of colonel or higher.
 The new insignia for officers, instead of using the current British rank insignia for brigadier (used in the Canadian Army until 1968), had the pre-1920 brigadier-general insignia (crossed sabre and baton) instead.

 On 2 April 2016, the Commander of the Canadian Army announced that general officers would revert to the unification-era rank insignia worn between 1968 and 2013.
 This rank insignia is based on the shoulder board rank insignia of Royal Canadian Navy flag officers.
 The rank insignia of general officers now consists of a crown, crossed sabre and baton, and a series of maple leaves on shoulder straps.
 Additionally, general officers wear one broad gold band on each of the lower sleeves of the service dress tunic.

-On the centenary of the Battle of Vimy Ridge, 9 April 2017, the Bath Star pip with motto tria juncta in uno (three joined in one) was replaced by the "Vimy Star".
-It depicts a maple leaf and is surrounded by the motto vigilamus pro te (we stand on guard for thee).
-Commissioned officers of the household guard regiments (Governor General's Foot Guards, Canadian Grenadier Guards, and Governor General's Horse Guards), plus army personnel stationed to the seasonal Ceremonial Guard, use the Guards Star in place of the Vimy Star on their shoulder boards.
+In order to mark the centenary of the Battle of Vimy Ridge, from 2017 to 2023 the Bath Star pip with motto tria juncta in uno (three joined in one) was replaced by the "Vimy Star".
+It depicted a maple leaf and was surrounded by the motto vigilamus pro te (we stand on guard for thee).
+Commissioned officers of the household guard regiments (Governor General's Foot Guards, Canadian Grenadier Guards, and Governor General's Horse Guards), plus army personnel stationed to the seasonal Ceremonial Guard, use the Guards Star.